Computing a LTAS with the Public API [1]#

 }

-for sd in dataset.get_dataset(analysis.name).data
+for sd in project.get_output(transform.name).data

 ],